b1conrad/Shorten/implementation/README.md

-The implementation of the MVP for Shorten consists of three files
+The implementation of an MVP for Shorten consists of three files

 * UX (provided by the user-agent, i.e. a browser)
 * buisness logic